dmjohnsson23/micdrop-ruby/README.md

         def subtract(v)
             # Do whatever you like here; just make sure to save the result to @value
             @value = @value - v
+            # Also return `self` to enable method chaining
+            self
         end
     end
 end